-This input provides a backup supply voltage to the device. $V{BACK}$ supplies power to the device in the event the $V{CC}$ supply fails.
+This input provides a backup supply voltage to the device.
+V{BACK} supplies power to the device in the event the V{CC} supply fails.

-RESET Output-RESET
+Interrupt Output - IRQ

-This is a reset signal output.
-This signal notifies a host processor that the watchdog time period has expired or that the supply voltage $V{CC}$ has dropped below a fixed $V{TRIP}$ threshold.
+This is an interrupt signal output.
+This signal notifies a host processor that alarm has occurred and requests action.
 It is an open drain active LOW output.